 Thousands of years ago, long after the perfumed courts of Solomon’s palace lay in ruins, Jews and Christians adopted the Song of Songs as emblematic of their own relationship to God.
 The love God has for his people – and the love they have for him – is joyous, passionate, direct, intimate and overwhelming.

 In its canonical setting, the Song of Songs is a praise song, an expression of divine-human love.
 Maybe, then, I should take it easy on contemporary worship songs that sound so similar in tone.
-Can we also have some majestic hymns that reflect the scriptural story of salvation?
+But, please, can we also have some majestic hymns that reflect the scriptural story of salvation?
 Those are love songs to me.